Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 Many Facebook ads with a high CTR follow these rules to the last detail.

-For example, Google has gone as far as to address the reader multiple times across their Facebook ad.
-What happens is that the reader will feel like the ad is talking directly to them, making the offer seem more relevant and personal.
+For example, Google addresses the reader multiple times across their Facebook ad.
+Hopefully, the reader will feel like the ad is talking directly to them, making the offer more relevant and personal.

-Another example by Hired is specifically targeted at software engineers in L.A.
+Another example, from Hired, specifically targets software engineers in L.A.
 If the right audience segment sees the ad, they’re highly likely to click.

-One of the keys to high Facebook CTR is to write for your customer, and no one else.
+One of the keys to high Facebook CTR is to make sure you’re writing for your customer and no one else.